Chris Rock made Black people the butt of his jokes in his lazy special | Nadine White

 Misogyny and sexism have always thrived in entertainment industries.
 Comedy is a sphere where female comics have been propelled to higher heights, but it’s also been a space where misogynoir is rife.

-Though Rock expressed a pro-choice position on women’s right, spoke about the “power” of female beauty, expressed love for his daughters and complimented Black women celebrities like Beyonce, it would be strange not to consider that Rock has an issue with Black women that should be examined.
+Though Rock expressed a pro-choice position on women’s rights, spoke about the “power” of female beauty, expressed love for his daughters and complimented Black women celebrities like Beyonce, it would be strange not to consider that Rock has an issue with Black women that should be examined.

 Speaking of Jada Pinkett Smith, Rock claimed that she attempted to force him to quit hosting the Oscars in 2016 because her husband didn’t get a Best Actor nomination... and he seemed really angry about that.